 You should try to cook every meal and limit your alcohol intake as much as possible.
 What I've learned from my three years of travel For the past five years, food and rent have been the two largest expenses, but there are great ways to save money on both.

 How to cut costs on transportation in the United States

 New York City is a great place to begin, and flights there are typically less expensive than those to other major US cities.
 If you're coming from the opposite direction, Los Angeles might feel the same.

 New York City is a great jumping-off point for exploring the rest of the world.
 If you're looking for the most affordable domestic travel options, check out Worldpackers' recommendations.

-Since bus (and train) tickets don't need to be purchased in advance, this kind of vacation gives you more freedom to go wherever your heart desires.
-Flights between major airports can be found for as little as , so that option is also worth exploring.
+Since bus (and train) tickets don't need to be purchased in advance, this type of trip gives you more freedom to leave things up to chance.
+Flights between major airports can be found for as little as $50, so that option is also worth exploring.
 Look into Southwest, and use a service like Kayak's fare alerts to know when prices drop.

 Even though Greyhound is the most popular bus company in the United States, Megabus has a fare finder that will point you in the direction of inexpensive destinations.
 One more helpful resource is Comparabus, which displays all available bus companies that service your desired route.

 Think about how you'll get around using public transportation and on foot when picking a city to visit.

 By avoiding expensive transportation options like Uber and taxis in cities like Los Angeles, you can save money on your trip.
 One of the best (and free!) ways to get to know a city is by walking around and seeing what you find.